sencrop/sencrop-js-api-client/README.md

 <a name="module_API..getWeatherLive"></a>

 ### API~getWeatherLive(parameters, options) ⇒ <code>Object</code>
-Get last measures from devices in a given area.
+Get last measure (for a specific type) from devices in a given area (1hour for RAIN_TIC).

 **Kind**: inner method of [<code>API</code>](#module_API)
 **Returns**: <code>Object</code> - The HTTP response